 We love the snow at Nature Travels and, in addition to our wide range of dogsled tours, we offer many options for skiing.
-As an ecotourism company, we don’t offer any skiing that relies on lift networks, but do have many options for hut-to-hut touring, cross country skiing and alpine ski tours.
+As an ecotourism company, we don’t offer any skiing that relies on lift networks, but do have many options for hut-to-hut touring, cross country skiing and backcountry wilderness ski tours.

 But what’s the difference between these types of skiing?
 You’ll hear a number of terms used to describe the various types, and often these are used interchangeably or used in different ways depending on the country or context.

 So here’s our guide to the types of skiing we offer in Sweden and Finland: